LHLancelot/Brexit_Negotiations/README.md

 # Brexit_Negotiations
-A simple formula for explaining how many Brexit negotiations the United Kingdom will have
+A simple formula for explaining how many days of Brexit negotiations the United Kingdom will have

 This is obviously humerous.